lizard-demon/hfydl/README.md

   Output your HFY masterpiece in:
   `epub`, `pdf`, `markdown`, `html`, `docx`, `odt`, `json`, and more (via Pandoc).

-- ✍️ **Handcraft Your Perfect Story**
+- ✍️ **Handcraft the Chapter List**
   Pause and tweak the post chain using your `$EDITOR`.

-- 📄 **Clean, Chaptered Output**
+- 📄 **Well Formatted Output**
-  All stories are saved as readable, paginated chapters - with a table of contents.
+  All stories are saved as readable, paginated chapters, with a table of contents.

 - 📚 **Cover Support**
   Add a cover image to EPUB exports for that final polish.